-This post is a high-level overview to show how to Gigantum to inspect code for a manuscript under review.
+This post is an overview for reviewers that are using Gigantum to inspect code for a manuscript.

-- Launch an execution environment with the blue Launch button to open a tab with a live execution environment.
+- The selected environment will open in a new browser tab providing a live execution environment.

 Using the Activity Feed

 If you have never used Jupyter or RStudio, then running the code may not be comfortable or familiar.
 In this case, just use the Activity Feed to get an idea of whether the code works or not and what it does.

 The Activity Feed is a linear history of what code was executed and what the inputs and outputs were.
 It is connected to the version history of the code.

 To use the Activity Feed just do the following: